stark1tty/awesome-PhD/README.md

 - [GGPLOT TRICKS](https://twitter.com/data_question/status/1496130684729303045?s=20): Some tricks from the R people to level up your ggplot game.

 #### Stock Imagery
+- [AUTODRAW](https://www.autodraw.com/): A free program from Google, based on machine learning.
+Users can draw shapes and the software will suggest objects that they resemble, providing illustrations contributed to its database by artists.
 - [FLATICON](https://www.flaticon.com/): Flaticon has a huge amount of free stickers and icons, ready to download and use.
 - [ICON BUDDY](https://iconbuddy.app/): Download, Customize, Edit and Personalize.
 Over 180k+ open-source icons.
+- [NOUN PROJECT](https://thenounproject.com/): A generic image repository with more than two million icons, many of which are available for free.
 - [PHYLOPIC](phylopic.org): An open database of freely usable silhouettes of life forms.
 - [SCIDRAW](https://scidraw.io/): Vectors for use in scientific diagrams.
 All content on SciDraw is shared under creative commons lincense (CC-BY) unless stated otherwise.
 - [S-INK](https://s-ink.org/): An exchange platform for high quality, science-related graphical products.

-#### Tools for the Artistically Challenged
-- [AUTODRAW](https://www.autodraw.com/): AutoDraw magically makes your doodles into nicer graphics by suggesting shapes based on what you drew.

-### Video and Streaming Tools
+### Video and Streaming
+- [CASSYNI]([Cassyni](https://cassyni.com/discover): Search the world's largest library of high-quality research seminars.
 - [NVIDIA BROADCAST](https://www.nvidia.com/en-gb/geforce/broadcasting/broadcast-app/): The NVIDIA Broadcast app transforms any room into a home studio.
 Take your livestreams, voice chats, and video conference calls to the next level with AI-enhanced voice and video.
 (Must have an NVIDIA graphics card to use.)

 ### Websites and Web Presence